MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-manual-review.md

 > [!NOTE]
 > The **Transaction review** page monitors the amount of time that you spend reviewing cases.
 If you've been reviewing a case for 30 minutes, you'll receive an alert.
 If you're still reviewing the case, you can extend the time for another 30 minutes by selecting **Continue reviewing** in the message.
 If you don't make a selection in the message, the case will be sent back to the queue and made available for another agent to review.

-## Notes Panel
+## Notes panel

-Notes allow you to have a rich collaboration by your team when reviewing an event details.
-You may create, edit, reply, delete, and tag users on the notes panel attached to individual event details through Search and Case Management.
+Notes allow your team to have a rich collaboration when reviewing event details.
+You can create, edit, reply, delete, and tag users on the **Notes** panel attached to individual event details through **Search and Case Management**.

-1. To create a new note, select click on + New Note in the upper-right corner, enter your text in the text box and click on the blue paper plane icon at the bottom right to publish your draft.
-To delete your draft, click on the blue cross at the bottom right.
+1. To create a new note, select **+ New Note** in the upper-right corner, enter your text in the text box, and then select the blue paper plane icon at the bottom right to publish your draft.
+To delete your draft, select the blue cross at the bottom right.
-2. To edit or delete a note, click on the vertical ellipsis to view the menu, and select the desired command.
+2. To edit or delete a note, select the vertical ellipsis to view the menu, and select the desired command.
-3. To reply, enter your text in the Reply text box below the note you wish to reply on,
+3. To reply, enter your text in the **Reply** text box below the note you are replying to.
-4. To tag a user in your note, type the @ symbol followed by their name or email alias with tenant access.
-Once the note is published the tagged user will get an in-product notification.
+4. To tag a user in your note, type the **@** symbol followed by the users name or email alias with tenant access.
+After the note is published, the tagged user receives an in-product notification.

-You may also type hyperlinks that will be clickable once published.
+You may also type hyperlinks that are clickable after they're published.

 ## Make bulk decisions